GrandPurpleOcelot/Morse-Light-Translator-OpenCV/README.md

 ## How it works?

-This project translates morse code from blinking light into plain english.
+This project translates morse code from blinking light into plain English.
 A webcam is used to read the pulsing of a smartphone's flashlight, which then can be converted to Latin alphabet, including numbers and some punctuations.

 The decoding is done in real-time.